raj-dev434/Breast-cancer-prediction/README.md

 install dependencies using
-pip install -r requirements.txt
+'pip install -r requirements.txt'

 Install Dependencies (Using Conda)

-conda env create -f environment.yml
+'conda env create -f environment.yml'

-conda activate breast-cancer-diagnosis
+'conda activate breast-cancer-diagnosis'

 after installing the requirement file you can run with